5 Best VPNs with Dedicated IPs in 2023 (Fast Speeds)

 2. Private VPN – Has Free Dynamic Dedicated IPs

-PrivateVPN offers dedicated IPs in a large number of countries: the US, the UK, Australia, Canada, Brazil, Switzerland, Sweden, Spain, Poland, Japan, Norway, the Netherlands, India, Germany, and Italy.
+PrivateVPN offers dedicated IPs in a large number of countries: the US, the UK, Australia, Canada, Brazil, Switzerland, Sweden, France, Spain, Poland, Japan, Norway, the Netherlands, India, Germany, and Italy.

 This is the only VPN that lets you use dedicated IP addresses for free.
 It does that by using dynamic dedicated IPs instead of static VPN IPs.
 Basically, it leases a number of dedicated IPs for a server.
 All the users that connect to that server each get a randomly assigned dedicated IP.
 Unfortunately, that means PrivateVPN isn’t good for remotely accessing devices on a local or business network.
 You’ll have to always whitelist the new IP you get.
 It’s better to just use this VPN to avoid detection on streaming sites and access bank sites.